 Is there really a way to avoid the dreaded red visitor A.K.A. periods?

 Yes, there is a way out, but many women are afraid to take it.
 They believe that it is their womanly DUTY to menstruate.
 How can pouring blood out of your womb every month be a duty that you want to hug to your chest like a teddy bear?

 Fine-fine, perhaps menstruation is cool for you, but what about those women that menstruation=torture? women like Susan, Toyin..,? women who get super distressed and afraid as their period start date approaches?
 What should such women do?
 Lie down and take it like a champ until they reach menopause?

 If your menstrual cycle were a video game, this would be the cheat, that we are about to share with you.

-One of the most popular side benefits (effects) of hormonal contraceptives is that they can lighten or stop your periods.
+Hormonal contraceptives have a popular side effect (benefit).
+They can lighten or stop your periods!
 This is because they mimic (simulate) in small safe doses, the hormone levels in pregnancy (remember that pregnant women do not get re-pregnant or menstruate).

 This treatment called Progestin therapy involves prescribing certain hormonal contraceptives to women who want to have lighter, less painful periods or even NO periods at all.

 Even though they are contraceptives, this therapy can even be given to women who are medically eligible for it, yet do not even want to prevent pregnancy.
 Now the best part is, this treatment is not permanent and can be reversed.
 While it is true that the reversal time varies from contraceptive to contraceptive, when you stop using them, you can rest assured that your menstruation period will eventually go back to its default setting.